danialbehzadi/docker-belos-cicd/README.md

-# docker-lineage-cicd
+# docker-belos-cicd

-Docker microservice for LineageOS Continuous Integration and Continous Deployment
+Docker microservice for BelOS Continuous Integration and Continous Deployment

 ## Why

 Because I always believe that even advanced technologies should be available to everyone.
-This is a tentative to offer everyone the possibility to build his own images of LineageOS, when he wants, how he wants.
+This is a tentative to offer everyone the possibility to build his own images of BelOS, when he wants, how he wants.
 You don't have to wait anymore for build bots.
 No more scene drama.
 Just build and enjoy your favourite Android ROM.

 ## Why Docker?